Berkin99/Hackerrank/README.md

 # Hackerrank
 Hackerrank C++ Puzzles

 Each of cpp file has own main function.
-All individual file is solution of hackerrank puzzles.
+All individual file is solution of a hackerrank puzzle.